mendix/docs/content/howto8/general/dev-best-practices.md

 ### 4.7 App Store Content

-When introducing a new [Mendix App Store](https://appstore.home.mendix.com/index3.html) component to a project, carefully consider the support level of the component.
+When introducing a new [Mendix Marketplace](https://appstore.home.mendix.com/index3.html) component to a project, carefully consider the support level of the component.
 Using components that are community supported introduces a maintainability and upgrade risk.

 App Store modules should NOT be modified.
 If an App Store module is modified, updating to a new version becomes much harder, because the changes will be overwritten when a new version is downloaded from the App Store.
 If changing an App Store module is unavoidable, you have two options: